 Companies denied funding from a program financed by the 2009 economic stimulus are being asked to re-apply.
 Solyndra LLC won $535 million in loan guarantees from the earlier effort before its collapse prompted Republicans to fault President Barack Obama’s administration for seeking to pick “winners and losers” among energy companies.

 The loan program created jobs and helped “the United States keep pace in the fierce global race for clean-energy technologies,” Frantz wrote to Senators Jeff Bingaman, a New Mexico Democrat who is the chairman of the Energy and Natural Resources Committee, and Lisa Murkowski of Alaska, the top Republican on the panel.

 Republicans including House Energy and Commerce Committee Chairman Fred Upton of Michigan had sought loan guarantees for companies in their districts before Solyndra halted operations in September.

 Upton, whose committee is investigating Solyndra, has since said the administration missed “red flags” in awarding the guarantee in 2009.
 Representative Darrell Issa, a California Republican and chairman of the House Oversight and Government Reform Committee, has accused the Energy Department of mismanaging the loan program.

 The 2009 economic stimulus provided more than $2.5 billion to finance clean-energy loan guarantees.
-The program eventually supported about $16 billion in projects, including the Agua Caliente solar development in Yuma County, Arizona, backed by NRG Energy Inc. (NRG), which Frantz said would be the world’s biggest photovoltaic installation when finished later his year.
+The program eventually supported about $16 billion in projects, including the Agua Caliente solar development in Yuma County, Arizona, backed by NRG Energy Inc. (NRG:US), which Frantz said would be the world’s biggest photovoltaic installation when finished later his year.

 That loan-guarantee program ended on Sept.
 30. In May, the Energy Department notified more than three dozen companies that they wouldn’t qualify before the deadline.
 Projects needed to be under construction before the end of September.